What is Value at Risk (VaR)?

 The marginal value at risk (MVaR) method is the amount of additional risk that is added by a new investment in the portfolio.
 MVaR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.

 An investment may individually have a high Value at Risk, but if it is negatively correlated with the portfolio, it may contribute a relatively much lower amount of risk to the portfolio than its standalone risk.

 Incremental Value at Risk

-It is the amount of uncertainty added to a portfolio or subtracted from a portfolio due to buying or selling of an investment.
-Incremental VAR is calculated by taking into consideration the portfolio’s standard deviation and rate of return and the individual investment’s rate of return and portfolio share.
+Incremental VaR is the amount of uncertainty added to, or subtracted from, a portfolio due to buying or selling of an investment.
+Incremental VaR is calculated by taking into consideration the portfolio’s standard deviation and rate of return, and the individual investment’s rate of return and portfolio share.
 (The portfolio share refers to what percentage of the portfolio the individual investment represents.)

-It is also known as the expected shortfall, average value at risk, tail VAR, mean excess loss or mean shortfall.
-CVAR is an extension of VAR.
-CVAR helps to calculate the average of the losses that occur beyond the Value at Risk point in a distribution.
-The smaller the CVAR, the better it is.
+This is also known as the expected shortfall, average value at risk, tail VaR, mean excess loss, or mean shortfall.
+CVaR is an extension of VaR.
+CVaR helps to calculate the average of the losses that occur beyond the Value at Risk point in a distribution.
+The smaller the CVaR, the better.

 Thank you for reading CFI’s guide on Value at Risk (VaR).
 To keep learning and advance your career, the following resources will be helpful: